You are here

 3. Screening reports with ANY criminal convictions or founded reports of child abuse must be reviewed by the Director of Human Resources and Labor Relations or the Vice President of the area sponsoring the event to determine if the individual is disqualified from employment/volunteerism in accordance with this policy.

-4. The Human Resources Department will notify the appropriate hiring manager, dean, director or camp/conference/program director, or individual ultimately responsible for hosting the event, of those individuals who are disqualified for employment/volunteerism/contracted services under this policy.
-Reasons for disqualification will not be shared beyond the individual affected, Human Resources, and the Vice President for area sponsoring the program.
+4. Human Resources Department will notify the appropriate hiring manager, dean, director or camp/conference/program director, or individual ultimately responsible for hosting the event, of those who are disqualified for employment/volunteerism/contracted services under this policy.
+Reasons for disqualification of individuals will not be shared beyond the individual affected, Human Resources, and the Vice President for area sponsoring the program.

 J. Reporting Obligations

-Employees and volunteers are required to provide written notice to the employer (divisional VP or Director of Human Resources) if they are:
+1. Employees and volunteers are required to provide written notice (Attatchment 6) to the employer (divisional VP or Director of Human Resources) if they are:

 a.
 Arrested for, or convicted of, an offense that would constitute grounds for denial of employment or participation in a program, activity or service (the reportable offenses listed above);